steveklabnik/blog/_posts/2010-08-19-a-word-about-why-whyday-and-hackety-hack.md

 ---
 published: true
-title: A word about _why, #whyday , and Hackety Hack
+title: A word about why, whyday, and Hackety Hack
 layout: post
 ---